Skip to main content

 3. In the left panel, click the Open Full Menu button by the virtual machine to enable applications.

-4. Select Enable Applications.
+4. Select Enable applications.

 Set a Project in a Virtual Machine